-As I had two whole free days together this week and the weather was going to be good for at least one of them I decided to head off on a road trip to Jökulsárlón Lagoon in the south-east of Iceland.
+As I had two whole free days together this week and the weather was going to be good for at least one of them I decided to head off on a road trip to Jökulsárlón Glacier Lagoon and Diamond Beach in the south-east of Iceland.
 I had been very briefly months ago but I wanted to spend some time exploring the area properly and with the added bonus of snow to make everything extra pretty.

 Driving in Iceland

 When I saw the weather was going to be good I should clarify that even though there was a lot of snow and ice on the roads with temperatures of -3º, and the day I was due to come back there was torrential rain, strong gusts and a lot of fog, one of the days was mostly sunny.
-So with this in mind I threw snowboarding jacket and trousers, blankets, deicer, a sub zero sleeping bag and food into the car just in case.
-One thing to bear in mind on a road trip, especially in more areas and in the winter is that road conditions are often poor so four wheel drive is best, days are short and if you start in the bright you won’t get to spend much time anywhere, petrol stations (gas stations, filling stations – whatever you want to call them) are not always that frequent and you will use more fuel with four wheel drive and having the heater on, and if conditions are really bad you might have to spend a night in the car so be prepared.
+So with this in mind, I threw a snowboarding jacket and trousers, blankets, deicer, a sub-zero sleeping bag and food into the car just in case.
+One thing to bear in mind on a road trip, especially in more areas and in the winter is that road conditions are often poor so four-wheel drive is best, days are short and if you start in the bright you won’t get to spend much time anywhere, petrol stations (gas stations, filling stations – whatever you want to call them) are not always that frequent and you will use more fuel with four-wheel drive and having the heater on, and if conditions are really bad you might have to spend a night in the car so be prepared.
 Also quite a few of the places I would have liked to see on the way had impassable roads when I checked the road conditions online, it always pays to play it safe so I stuck to main (and ploughed) routes.

 Skógafoss and Kvernufoss